Pipeline

 NTM lung disease is a rare, chronic, and progressive infectious disease caused by bacteria known as mycobacteria that leads to irreversible lung damage and can be fatal.

 Unlike most bacteria, which replicate quickly and spread outside of cells, mycobacteria replicate slowly and mostly infect alveolar (lung) macrophages and survive within them.
 Due to the slow growth and survival within macrophages of mycobacteria, the current standard of care for NTM lung infections requires prolonged treatments, often for 18 months or longer, with a combination of three or more antibiotics.
-Initially, we are focused on developing epetraborole to treat the most common type of NTM, MAC, which accounts for approximately 80% of NTM lung disease in the United States.
+The most prevalent type of NTM, Mycobacterium avium complex or MAC, accounts for approximately 80% of NTM lung disease in the United States.

 There are an estimated 200,000 patients with NTM lung disease in the United States.
 We believe that many remain underdiagnosed due to lack of clinical suspicion, nonspecific respiratory symptoms, and underlying lung diseases that are frequent in patients with this infection.
 The prevalence of NTM lung disease is increasing in the United States by an estimated 8% per year.
-Among the approximately 55,000 patients diagnosed with NTM lung disease in the United States, approximately 44,000 patients have MAC lung disease, and approximately 35% of these patients have treatment-refractory MAC lung disease.
+Among the approximately 55,000 patients diagnosed with NTM lung disease in the United States, approximately 44,000 patients have MAC lung disease.

 In addition, Japan has some of the highest rates of NTM lung disease in the world.
-It is estimated that there are 220,000 patients with NTM lung disease and 21,000 patients with treatment-refractory MAC lung disease in Japan.
+It is estimated that there are 220,000 patients with NTM lung disease.

 Clinical Trials